“The future is not something we enter. The future is something we create.” ~ Leonard I. Sweet

 Creating a Marketing Budget

-143 hours is almost a full-time employee.
+84 hours is almost about what a part-time employee works.
 But is that a $25k per year employee or a $100K+ per year employee?
 These plans take a lot of skill and experience to pull off successfully.
 You need writing, programming, project management, graphic design, technology skills, and strategic development, which are all high-level-thinking type of jobs.

 Keep in mind that even a $100K+ employee usually doesn’t have the skills to do every type of marketing on their own, so you’ll still likely have to outsource parts of the plan.
 Most agencies charge between $125-$250 per hour.
 If you were to outsource the majority of the work to a qualified marketing agency, a plan like this would like cost around $250K per year.